Samsung/tizen-docs/docs/application/tizen-studio-0/setup/mac.md

 >**Note:**
 >
-> - Download the relevant version based on target device operating system, for example, **openjdk-10_osx-x64_bin.tar.gz**.
+> - Download the relevant version based on the target device operating system, for example: **openjdk-10_osx-x64_bin.tar.gz**.
-> - Ensure you download the JavaFX <OS> SDK product only, for example: JavaFX Mac OS X SDK.
+> - Ensure that you download the JavaFX <OS> SDK product only, for example: JavaFX Mac OS X SDK.

 **Disclaimer:** The third party download links are subjected to change.
-Alternatively, search and download the appropriate software.
+Search and download the appropriate software.

 ### Additional Requirements